syaofox/jasna/README.md

   - **Windows**: You’re good to go — Jasna ships with everything it needs (`ffmpeg`, `ffprobe`, and `mkvmerge`).
   - **Linux**: You need `ffmpeg`, `ffprobe` (**major version must be 8**), and `mkvmerge` available on your system.
 Install via your package manager.
 MKVToolNix: [downloads](https://mkvtoolnix.download/downloads.html).

-**First run might be slow because models will be compiled for your hardware (you can copy .engine files from model_weights to a new version!)**
+**First run will be slow** — TensorRT engines are compiled for your GPU.
+This takes **15-60 minutes**.\
+Close all other applications (including browsers) and do not use the PC during compilation.\
+Engines are cached in the `model_weights` folder and reused on all future runs (you can copy engine files & folders to a new version).

 Remember to have up to date nvidia drivers.\
 Tested nvidia drivers: **591.67**